• Skip to primary navigation

 Kathleen Bodenlos is the Director of Marketing at Carnegie Museum of Natural History.
 Museum employees are encouraged to write about their unique experiences.

-Filed Under: Blog Tagged With: behind the scenes, Collection Care and Conservation, conservation, diorama, gift shop, gift store, Gretchen Anderson, museums, panda, pittsburgh
+Filed Under: Blog Tagged With: behind the scenes, Collection Care and Conservation, conservation, diorama, gift shop, Gretchen Anderson, museums, Pittsburgh

 From Antarctica to Pittsburgh